PHOENIXCONTACT/MORYX-Framework/docs/articles/Processing/Activities.md

 ---
 # Activities

-An `Activity` is the smallest separately executable step of a Process.
-Activities are defined as classes derived from `Activity<TParam>` and are always specific to a certain task or application.
+An [Activity](xref:Moryx.AbstractionLayer.IActivity) is the smallest separately executable step of a [Process](Processes.md).
+Activities are defined as classes derived from [Activity](xref:Moryx.AbstractionLayer.Activity) and are always specific to a certain task or application.
 Activities are instantiated by dedicated modules in their respective domains and then executed by resources.
-Each activity has a set of required `capabilities` while the production resources each have a set of provided capabilities.
-For each activity the ProcessController searches for a resource with matching capabilities.
-If there is more than one matching then the first one found will be used.
-If the selected resource is [ReadyToWork](xref:Moryx.AbstractionLayer.Resources.ReadyToWork), the ProcessController sends the activity with a [StartActivity](xref:Moryx.AbstractionLayer.Resources.StartActivity) message to the resource to be executed there.
+Each activity has a set of required [Capabilities](Capabilities.md) while the [production Resources](../Resources/Overview.md) each have a set of provided capabilities.
 All activities are stored permanently with the process for tracing purposes.
-An activity inside MORYX is represented by an obejct implementing [IActivity](xref:Moryx.AbstractionLayer.IActivity) and is usually derived from [Activity](xref:Moryx.AbstractionLayer.Activity).

 ## Activity Structure

-To create an activity it is necessary to derive at least the abstract class `Activity`.
-An activity could be looks like the following example:
+To create an activity it is necessary to derive at least the abstract class [Activity](xref:Moryx.AbstractionLayer.Activity).
+An implementation could look like the following:

 ```` cs
 [ActivityResults(typeof(DefaultActivityResult))]